-The MIOA members also toured the local wholesale market, Centrais de Abastecimento do Distrito Federal S.A (CEASA-DF), in Brasilia, Brazil.
-Dr. Luis Palmer, Chief of the International Reports Section of AMS Fruit and Vegetable Programs Market News (second from right with blue shirt) tours the market with MIOA members.
-Photo Courtesy of Francisco Stuckert, CONAB.
+The Market Information for the Organization of the Americas (MIOA) members also toured the local wholesale market, Centrais de Abastecimento do Distrito Federal S.A (CEASA-DF) in Brasilia, Brazil.
+U.S. Department of Agriculture (USDA) Agricultural Marketing Service (AMS) Fruit and Vegetable Programs Market News Chief of the International Reports Section Dr. Luis Palmer (second from right with blue shirt) tours the market with MIOA members.
+Photo by Francisco Stuckert, CONAB

 This post is part of the Science Tuesday feature series on the USDA blog.
-Check back each week as we showcase stories and news from the USDA’s rich science and research portfolio.
+Check back each week as we showcase stories and news from USDA’s rich science and research portfolio.

 Indigenous people of the Andes Mountains in South America have farmed the nuña bean (a.k.a.
 “Peruvian Popping bean”) as a staple crop for centuries.
 Its colorful, nutty-flavored seed is especially prized for its tendency to pop open when roasted—a cooking method that requires less firewood than boiling in fuel-scarce regions.

 At the Agricultural Research Service’s Western Regional Plant Introduction Station in Pullman, Washington, plant geneticist Ted Kisha curates an edible dry bean collection that includes 91 accessions of high-altitude nuña beans grown by Andean farmers in Peru, the origin for this legume member of the Phaseolus vulgaris family.
 Read more »

 Participants of the International Seminar on Forest Landscape Restoration on a field trip.
 Photo credit: US Forest Service

 This blog post was co-authored with Aaron Reuben (International Union for Conservation of Nature) and Kathleen Buckingham (World Resources Institute).